 Wind turbines have increased dramatically in size over the past years in an effort to reduce the cost of wind energy and make it a competitive source of energy.
 The increased installation numbers of new wind turbines in Germany over the years is an example of the success that this strategy has had (Burger, 2018).
 Increasing the turbine size also has its drawbacks.
-A larger rotor will see higher aerodynamic and gravitational loads (Jamieson, 2018, pp. 97-123).
-To increased loads that cannot be compensated by a geometric upscaling of the components alone (Jamieson, 2018, pp. 97-123).
-In order to withstand these loads, the blade structure structure of turbine components such as the blade has to be stiffer, which requires more material or stronger (and
+A larger rotor will see increased loads that cannot be compensated by a geometric upscaling of the components alone (Jamieson, 2018, pp. 97-123).
+In order to withstand these loads, the structure of turbine components such as the blade has to be stiffer, which requires more material or stronger (and more expensive) material.

-- 5 more expensive) material for the blade.
 This results in an cost of energy-increase.
+Advanced turbine

-Advanced turbine controllers counteract the increased loads of larger turbines, thereby limiting the need for additional material and decreasing the cost of energy.
+- 5 controllers counteract the increased loads of larger turbines, thereby limiting the need for additional material and decreasing the cost of energy.
 The most widely used actuator for load reduction is the pitch actuator.
 Its main advantage is its availability because it is already being used in the power regulation strategy.
 Yet it has several drawbacks regarding load control.
 As wind turbines become larger, the frequency bandwidth of their pitch actuators is reduced mainly due to the increased inertia of the blade.
-This reduces the - 10 ability of current advanced load-reduction controllers based on full span pitch control to react to sudden local wind gusts and to fast changing turbulent inflow, thereby limiting their effectiveness.
-Loads arising from non-uniform wind fields (e.g. wind shear and turbulence) have a greater effect in larger turbine rotors (Madsen et al., 2020).
+This reduces the ability of current advanced load-reduction controllers - based on full span pitch control - to react to - 10 sudden local wind gusts and to fast changing turbulent inflow, thereby limiting their effectiveness.
+Loads arising from nonuniform wind fields (e.g. wind shear and turbulence) have a greater effect in larger turbine rotors (Madsen et al., 2020).
 Such effects are better countered with spatially distributed actuation devices than with an actuator for the whole blade, as is the case for the pitch system. - A promising alternative to conventional full span pitch control is the concept of the smart rotor with distributed Active Flow 15 Control (AFC) devices.
 Barlas and van Kuik (2010) give an overview of the different control concepts, actuators and sensors that are relevant for active load alleviation in smart rotors.
 The authors conclude that trailing edge (TE) flaps and microtabs are the most promising actuation concepts.
 This comes from their ability to effectively change the local lift, their high actuation bandwidth and the simplicity considering their implementation.